Characteristic foliations -- a survey: Preparations II: Space of leaves

 \section{Preparations II: Space of leaves}

 There is no standard text on foliations on complex manifolds or algebraic varieties, but see e.g.\ \cite{CN}.
 The arguments typically rely very much on the differentiable theory.
-The holomorphic version of Reeb's classical theorem, cf.\ \cite{HV,Kebekus}, is one example.
+The holomorphic version of Reeb's classical stability theorem, cf.\ \cite{HV,Kebekus}, is one example.
+We recommend \cite[Sec.\ 2.1]{AC} for further comments.

 Consider a foliation ${\mathcal F}$ (of rank one) on a compact complex manifold $D$.
 The space of leaves is the quotient $D/{\mathcal F}$ by the equivalence relation that identifies two points if they are contained in the same leaf.
 The quotient topology is often complicated and frequently non-Hausdorff, but the projection $\pi\colon D\to D/{\mathcal F}$ is open, i.e.\ for any open set $U\subset D$ the union of all leaves intersecting $U$ (its saturation) is again an open subset.
 For more information see \cite[Ch.\ III]{CN}.
 A typical example is that of a ${\mathbb P}^1$-bundle $\pi\colon D={\mathbb P}({\mathcal E})\to Z$ with ${\mathcal F}={\mathcal T}_\pi$.
 In this situation, $D/{\mathcal F}=Z$.
-We will come back to the local structure of $D/{\mathcal F}$ and the map $\pi\colon D\to D/{\mathcal F}$ in the case that the foliation is \emph{algebraically integrable}, i.e.\ when every leaf is compact.\footnote{ or, equivalently, when it admits one compact leaf with finite holonomy \cite[Thm.\ 1]{Pereira}.}
+We will come back to the local structure of $D/{\mathcal F}$ and the map $\pi\colon D\to D/{\mathcal F}$ in the case that the foliation is \emph{algebraically integrable}, i.e.\ when every leaf is compact.\footnote{ or, equivalently, when it admits one compact leaf with finite holonomy \cite[Thm.\ 1]{Pereira}, cf.\ Definition \ref{def:hol}.}

 Let $L=\bar L\subset D$ be a compact leaf.
 For a fixed point $x\in L$ we pick a small transversal section $x\in \Sigma_x\subset D$ (think of it as a germ of a transversal section).
 Consider a closed loop $\gamma\colon [0,1]\to L$ with $\gamma(0)=\gamma(1)=x$ and pick a point $y\in \Sigma_x$ close to $x$.
-Then there exists a differentiable map $\Phi\colon \Sigma_x\times S^1\to X$ such that $\Phi(0,t)=\gamma(t)$ and $\Phi(y,0)=y$.
+Then there exists a differentiable map $\Phi\colon \Sigma_x\times[0,1]\to X$ such that $\Phi(y,0)=\Phi(y,1)$, $\Phi(0,t)=\gamma(t)$, and $\Phi(y,0)=y$.
 The pull-back of the foliation ${\mathcal F}$ defines a real foliation of rank one on $\Sigma_x\times S^1$.

 Starting with a point $(y,0)$ and integrating defines a path $\gamma_y\colon [0,1]\to \Sigma_x\times S^1$ satisfying $\gamma_y(t)=(\rho_{\gamma,y}(t),t)$ and $\gamma_y(0)=(y,0)$.
 Note, however, that this path is not necessarily closed, so possibly $\gamma_y(1)\ne (y,0)$.